 Largest Water Purification Plant on the Planet

-Published on by in Maintenance
+Published on by Water Network Research, Official research team of The Water Network in Maintenance

 Houston begins building the largest water purification plant on the planet.
 The three-part expansion will increase water capacity 300 percent in the rapidly expanding northern suburbs.